alecthegeek/alecthegeek.github.io/_posts/2020-05-04-Intro-to-stdio.markdown

 ## Introduction

-If you are a novice programmer sometimes you hear phrases like "read from standard input" or read things similar "write to stdout", which is very confusing when you come across it.
+If you are a novice programmer sometimes you hear phrases like "read from standard input" or read things similar to "write to stdout", which is very confusing when you come across it.

-This article aims to show you what Standard Input/Output (I/O) means and how to use it.
+This article aims to show you what Standard Input/Output (I/O) is, and how to use it.

 We are going to use Python 3 and the Bash shell -- but standard I/O works identically in PowerShell and the file I/O concepts are the same in other programing languages.
 However, because I am using Python, we are going to see some Python specific features that help make file I/O more pleasant to use.

+These examples
-The examples try to be as simple as possible and easy to understand, but also complete and correct.
+try to be as simple as possible and easy to understand, but also complete and correct.
 You will find it useful to look at the source code at the same time as reading this explanation and you can find the example code [here](https://github.com/alecthegeek/Intro2/tree/master/stdio)

-Note that standard I/O is generally used in text based programs that we run from the terminal, for instance.
+Note that standard I/O is generally used in text based programs, that we run from the terminal for instance.
 Some GUI programs also use standard I/O, but it is less common.

 ## What advantages does standard I/O give us?